Menu bar: Macintosh

-Microsoft Windows
+Windows

-The menu bar in Microsoft Windows is usually anchored to the top of a window under the title bar; therefore, there can be many menu bars on screen at one time.
+The menu bar in Windows is usually anchored to the top of a window under the title bar; therefore, there can be many menu bars on screen at one time.
 Menus in the menu bar can be accessed through shortcuts involving the Alt key and the mnemonic letter that appears underlined in the menu title.
 Additionally, pressing Alt or F10 brings the focus on the first menu of the menu bar.

 Linux and UNIX

 KDE and GNOME allow users to turn Macintosh-style and Windows-style menu bars on and off.
 KDE can have both types in use at the same time.

 The standard GNOME desktop uses a menu bar at the top of the screen, but this menu bar only contains Applications and System menus and status information (such as the time of day); individual programs have their own menu bars as well.
-The Unity desktop shell shipped with Ubuntu Linux from version 11.04 through 17.04 uses a Macintosh-style menu bar; however, it is hidden unless the mouse pointer hovers over it, similar to the Amiga example below.
+The Unity desktop shell shipped with Ubuntu Linux from version 11.04 through 17.04 uses a Macintosh-style menu bar; however, it is hidden unless the mouse pointer hovers over it, similar to the Amiga interface.
 Starting with 17.10, it defaults to the GNOME desktop environment, using its menu bar.

 Other window managers and desktop environments use a similar scheme, where programs have their own menus, but clicking one or more of the mouse buttons on the root window brings up a menu containing, for example, commands to launch various applications or to log out.

-Window manager menus in Linux are typically configurable either by editing text files, by using a desktop-environment-specific Control Panel applet, or both.
+Window manager menus in Linux are typically configurable by editing text files or using a desktop-environment-specific Control Panel applet.